visual-framework/vf-core/components/vf-back-to-top/README.md

 [![npm version](https://badge.fury.io/js/%40visual-framework%2Fvf-back-to-top.svg)](https://badge.fury.io/js/%40visual-framework%2Fvf-back-to-top)

-"Back to top" visual framework component

 ## About

 Takes user to top of the current page or to the target element.
-Floating variant of this component appears at right bottom of page once user scrolls down to 100% of the page height.
-Inline variant can be placed anywhere, see usage for details and recommendation.

 ## Usage

+#### Floating variant
 Floating variant is recommended for this component, which appears floating at the bottom right of page.
+It appears at right bottom of page once user scrolls down to 100% of the page height.

+#### Inline variant
-If you need an inline variant, only use on link - multiple "back to top" links are [not usable](https://www.nngroup.com/articles/back-to-top).
+Inline variant can be placed anywhere.
+Only use on Inline component instance - multiple "back to top" links are [not usable](https://www.nngroup.com/articles/back-to-top).

 ## Install